eniora/InstantID-Unlocked/README.md

 python instant-id-unlocked.py

+python 3.12.6 is now supported (also tested and works on python 3.10.6, same requirements.txt file)
 _______________________________________________
 Python and PIP packages are a pain in the ***, and a lot of stuff can go wrong with dependencies, installations, etc. So, if you want my whole InstantID-Unlocked folder with the venv and all the models, loras, embeddings, upscalers and everything you need to get it running without any headaches, here it is in 3 parts: (~26GB)